 Our third macabre sightseeing stop in Brno has more to do with avoiding death than dying.
 Yet the thought of any nuclear bomb shelter from the Cold War, at least in hindsight, is tinged with hopelessness and death, isn’t it?
 To the people who built them, though, they must have represented hope.

-The Germans built the 10-Z Bunker during World War II: not as protection against nuclear bombs, just regular ones.
-After the war, it housed a winery, but when the Communists took over in 1948, they took the shelter as well.
+The Germans built the 10-Z Bunker during World War II, not as protection against nuclear bombs, just regular ones.
+After the war, it housed a winery, but when the Communists took over in 1948, they took over the shelter as well.

 In the general tension of the Cold War, the Communist leadership re-purposed the bunker to serve as a nuclear bomb shelter for local government and military leaders, not to save the citizenry.
 Dug straight into a hill, it’s made up of a network of tunnels, all stocked and equipped to allow 500 people to survive a nuclear attack for about three days.